227 – Administrative Leave Following Critical Incident

 VII.
 Anonymity

-Details regarding any private interactions between an employee and BHD Staff are confidential and protected under HIPAA (Health Insurance Portability and Accountability Act), except for the specific communication to supervisors and HR Leave Administration personnel regarding the Administrative Leave recommendations outlined above, requiring employee consent.
+Details regarding any private interactions between an employee and BHD Staff are confidential and protected under HIPAA (Health Insurance Portability and Accountability Act), except for the specific communication to supervisors and HR Leave Administration personnel regarding the Administrative Leave recommendations outlined above, which require employee consent.

 Revisions